-The Missouri State Public Defender System has more than 560 employees statewide.
-Approximately 350 of these employees are full-time attorneys.
+The Missouri State Public Defender System has almost 600 employees statewide.
+Over 360 of these employees are full-time attorneys.
 To be eligible for consideration as an assistant public defender, attorneys must be licensed and in good standing with the Missouri Bar.
 Candidates eligible for reciprocity or currently in good standing in another state may be eligible for a temporary license to practice law in Missouri.
 Candidates meeting the criteria for temporary license eligibility can be considered for current attorney vacancies.

 Law students are encouraged to submit an application for employment prior to graduation from law school.
 We may be able to consider bar candidates as early as 3-4 months prior to licensure in rural jurisdictions.
 Opportunity for employment consideration will increase significantly for those candidates with the geographic flexibility to work in a rural office.